aorinevo/an-gradebook/readme.txt

 == Description ==

-After the plugin is installed, simply insert the short code [GradeBook] on any page that you would like the gradebook to be displayed.
+After the plugin is installed, simply insert the short code [GradeBook] on any page that you would like the gradebook to appear.

 Admin will have access to (almost) full CRUD implementation:
 1) add/delete student,